KeopsKps/cgutierrez.github.io/_posts/2023-06-25-late-blight-tomato-leaf-disease.markdown

 date:   2023-06-25 20:30:32 -0600
 categories: jekyll update
 ---

+# Introduction

 I recently started taking the Practical Deep Learning for Coders course from FastAI.
-In lesson 0 of this course, Jeremy explains the importance of taking a practical approach of this course, instead of only watching lectures it's important that you start building something from the knowledge you got from very first lecture.
-So, based on that recommendation, on the first lecture we take a look to some `learners` availables in FastAI.
+In lesson 0 of this course, Jeremy explains the importance of taking a practical approach of this course, instead of only watching lectures it's important that you start building something from what you learned from very first lecture.
+So, based on that recommendation, on the first lecture we take a look to some `learners` availables in the FastAI library.
 These learners are based on common tasks in deep learning like image classification, image segmentation and text classification.

-In this post I will be working on reproducing the vision learner developed in the lecture to classify cats vs no cats in an image.
+In this post I will be working on reproducing the vision learner developed in the lecture to classify cats vs no cats in an image, but for a different dataset.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.